 Mesa House is an East Austin sanctuary that celebrates the "human and the handmade."
 Heavily influenced by the design language of Guadalajara and Mexico City, the project explores the juxtaposition between rugged desert textures and a soft, feminine glow.

-The home is a showcase of artisanal conviction, featuring a site-specific plaster installation hand-sculpted by a local artisan and a curated collection of ancient vessels that bring a primitive rawness to the modern kitchen.
+The home is a showcase of artisanal conviction.
+The Organic Desert Contemporary style features a site-specific plaster installation hand-sculpted by a local artisan Same Dutter and a curated collection of ancient vessels that bring a primitive rawness to the modern kitchen.
 Notable architectural pivots include a James Turrell-inspired vanity room and a reclaimed vintage cinema in the attic, designed to restore intentionality to the art of storytelling.

 Mesa House is more than a residence, it is a tactile experience of hospitality, rooted in the belief that the most beautiful spaces are those touched by the human hand.